Michael Cox (New Zealand politician): Biography

 In 1990, Cox was awarded the New Zealand 1990 Commemoration Medal.
 In the 1995 Queen's Birthday Honours, he was appointed an Officer of the Order of the British Empire, for public services.

 Political positions

-He has claimed that climate change is not caused by humans.
-He has called global warming "Complete rubbish."
+Cox has argued that climate change is not caused by humans and has suggested that global warming is "Complete rubbish".

 Personal life

 He married his former National MP colleague Katherine O'Regan in 1992.